 - The barbarian Warrior in Dungeons & Dragons enters the dragon's lair with nothing but a loincloth and a shield.

-- Maeda Toshiie from Sengoku Basara wears nothing but a loincloth and a few belts, making him a certified Hot Dad.
+- Maeda Toshiie from Sengoku Basara wears nothing but a loincloth and a few belts.

 - Rock, a berserker from Soul Calibur wears this as part of his default outfit.

 - In BlazBlue: Continuum Shift, this is the result after Bang Shishigami uses his astral heat.
 He's even got an achievement called "Loincloth Festival".

 - Alan (The Brave One) from Magic Sword: Heroic Fantasy wears one and little else, being a Barbarian Hero.

 - Goro and Kintaro in Mortal Kombat both have briefs, with a flap in front added in later games to show off the cloth physics.

 - The PCs in Dragon Age: Origins are wearing this under their clothes, if you decide to let them wear clothes.
 They don't take them off during the sex scenes, however.
 There's one especially erotic-looking scene where Alistair and The Warden get thrown into a dungeon cell wearing nothing but their underwear.
 The heavy Chiaroscuro from the torchlight in the dungeon makes it rather difficult to forget everyone's naked.